jovepsala/testnative/README.md

 A Debian package example for testing Spaceify's native applications.
-Spaceify must be installed for this application to work.

-Usage:
-Make a WebSocket connection to port 5000.
 The application exposes 'rand' method.
 RPC call to this method gets a random number in response.

+Use the build-package.sh script to make the test package.
+The package can be installed with 'spm install testnative.zip' command.